loot/loot/docs/BUILD.LINUX.md

 Most of the procedure for building the API, tests and metadata validator can be found in the `.travis.yml` file, which is the configuration file for LOOT's Travis CI instance.
-However, Travis instances have a few more libraries and utilities by default than Ubuntu 12.04 does, and the procedure does not cover building the GUI application, so these differences will be covered here.
+However, Travis instances have a few more libraries and utilities by default than Ubuntu 12.04 does, so installation of them will be covered here.

 Linux builds of the GUI application should be considered officially **unsupported and unmaintained**, though contributions are welcome.